-- there can be arbitrary function symbols and constants with no equational attributes; - the iter equational attribute can be declared for some unary symbols; - different equational attributes can be declared for some binary function symbols: - the assoc attribute3; usually referred to as A (for associative), - the comm attribute; usually referred to as C (for commutative), - the assoc comm attributes; usually referred to as AC (for associative and commutative). - the assoc comm id: attributes; usually referred to as ACU (for associative and commutative with identity, or unit),
+- there can be arbitrary function symbols and constants with no equational attributes; - the iter equational attribute can be declared for some unary symbols; - different equational attributes can be declared for some binary function symbols: - the assoc attribute3; usually referred to as A (for associative), - the comm attribute; usually referred to as C (for commutative), - the assoc comm attributes; usually referred to as AC (for associative and commutative),

-2Coherence of E modulo Ax is very closely related to the notion of coherence of rules relative to equations explained in Section 5.3; see [85, 106] for the precise definition of coherence in the equational case.
+2Coherence of E modulo Ax is very closely related to the notion of coherence of rules relative to equations explained in Section 5.3; see [84, 108] for the precise definition of coherence in the equational case.
 The main role of coherence of E modulo Ax is to get the effect of rewriting in Ax-equivalence classes with E. For example, for Ax = AC, coherence modulo AC is easily achieved by adding to each equation in E with a top AC function symbol in its lefthand side a similar equation with an extra "extension variable" argument added to the AC function symbol, as explained in Section 4.8.
 Section 4.8 also explains how, for rewriting modulo axioms Ax supported by Maude, Maude automatically performs such a coherence completion in an implicit, built-in way using extension variables and "extension aware" Ax-matching algorithms; see also Section 21.5.

-3Although associative unification is infinitary in general, we support a substantial class of equational problems for which it is finitary, and provide a finite but incomplete set of solutions (with an explicit warning that it may be incomplete) in all other cases.
+3Although unification with the assoc attribute but without the comm attribute is infinitary in general, we support a substantial class of equational problems for which it is finitary, and provide a finite but incomplete set of solutions (with an explicit warning that it may be incomplete) in all other cases.
 See Section 13.4.6.

-- the comm id: attributes; usually referred to as CU (for commutative and identity, or unit), - the id: attribute; usually referred to as U (for identity, or unit), - the left id: attribute; usually referred to as Ul (for left identity, or unit), and - the right id: attribute; usually referred to as Ur (for right identity, or unit), but no other equational attributes must be given for such symbols.
+- the assoc comm id: attributes; usually referred to as ACU (for associative and commutative with identity, or unit), - the assoc id: attributes3; usually referred to as AU (for associative and identity, or unit), - the comm id: attributes; usually referred to as CU (for commutative and identity, or unit), - the id: attribute; usually referred to as U (for identity, or unit), - the left id: attribute; usually referred to as Ul (for left identity, or unit), and - the right id: attribute; usually referred to as Ur (for right identity, or unit), but no other equational attributes must be given for such symbols.

-Explicitly excluded are theories with a binary symbol declared with the idem attribute.
-However, both the lack of the id: attribute for associativity, and of the idem attribute in general can be avoided by observing that both these axioms have the finite variant property, so that, used as variant equations, they can be combined with all the other just-mentioned attributes by means of variant unification algorithms (see Section 14.7).
+Explicitly excluded are theories with a binary symbol declared with the idem attribute and associativity with only left or right identity.
+However, these cases have the finite variant property, so that, used as variant equations, they can be combined with all the other just-mentioned attributes by means of variant unification algorithms (see Section 14.8).

-If we give to Maude a unification problem in a functional module of the form $fmod(\Sigma, Ax)$ endfm where Σ and Ax satisfy the above requirements, we get a complete4 set of order-sorted unifiers modulo the theory (Σ, Ax) .
-If, instead, we give the same problem to Maude in the functional module $fmod(\Sigma, E \cup Ax)$ endfm, then the equations E are ignored, and we get the same unifiers as for the module or theory obtained by omitting the equations E. Similarly, if we provide the same unification problem in a functional theory $fth(\Sigma, E \cup Ax)$ endfth, a system module $fth(\Sigma, E \cup Ax)$ endfm or a system theory $fth(\Sigma, E \cup Ax)$ endfh, we again get the same set of unifiers as for the theory $fth(\Sigma, E \cup Ax)$.
-All this is consistent with the decomposition idea mentioned above: to deal with order-sorted $fth(\Sigma, E \cup Ax)$ endfm, other methods, that use the $fth(\Sigma, E \cup Ax)$ and $fth(\Sigma, E \cup Ax)$ endfm as a component, can later be defined as we explain in Section 13.5.
+If we give to Maude a unification problem in a functional module of the form fmod (Σ, Ax) endfm where Σ and Ax satisfy the above requirements, we get a complete4 set of order-sorted unifiers modulo the theory (Σ, Ax) .
+If, instead, we give the same problem to Maude in the functional module fmod $(\Sigma, E \cup Ax)$ endfm, then the equations E are ignored, and we get the same unifiers as for the module or theory obtained by omitting the equations E. Similarly, if we provide the same unification problem in a functional theory fth $(\Sigma, E \cup Ax)$ endfth, a system module fmod fmod